Listing of Current Parish Ministries:

 We are a Eucharistic Church and the focus of this ministry is to encourage and develop a love for the Real Presence of Jesus Christ in the consecrated host.
-Everyone is invited to participate in the worship and reverence of our Lord every Tuesday and Thursday nights from 4:30 PM to 5:20 PM and on the second Wednesday of each month between 8:00 AM and 6:00 PM.
+Everyone is invited to participate in the worship and reverence of our Lord every Tuesday night from 6pm-7pm, and on the second Wednesday of each month from 8am-Noon.

 Art & Environment Committee